GoogleCloudPlatform/PerfKitBenchmarker/README.md

 both `python` and `pip` on the command line (you can have the installer do it for you if you select the correct option).

-Most Linux distributions and recent Mac OS X version already have Python 2.7 installed.
+Most Linux distributions and recent Mac OS X versions already have Python 2.7 installed.
 If Python is not installed, you can likely install it using your distribution's package manager, or see the [Python Download page](https://www.python.org/downloads/).